ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 The other format wraps the value in a CBOR byte string and prepends a CBOR tag to convey the type information.

+An associated CBOR tag, as well as JWT and CWT claims are also defined to allow embedding these formats into CBOR-based protocols and web tokens.

 --- middle

 # Introduction